Joseph Friedrich Bernhard Caspar Majer

 His second book was written to acquaint would-be musicians with information to help them learn to play instruments.
 The instruments included: recorder, chalumeau, transverse flute, 3-keyed bassoon, cornett, flageolet, and 2-keyed clarinet, clarion trumpet, tenor and bass trombone, alto and quint trombone, horn, lute, "harp" or psaltery, guitar, timpani, violin, viola, cello, viola de gamba and viola d'amore.
 The book also includes the basics for reading music, a "survey of vocal music and intervals," and a dictionary of musical terms.

 What made him to be considered a significant writer was the annotations that he made in his personal copy of Museum musicum theoreticalo-practicum.
-That city reside in the Wiirttembergische Landesbibliothek, Stuttgart.
+That city reside in the Württembergische Landesbibliothek, Stuttgart.